MrZloHex/troubleshooting-stm32f1/README.md

 All this information is parsed from stm32 without rewriting and rebooting it.
 This can help to detect what happened with proccesor.

+3. __test_output__ has debug information after running main test, so firstly check this, if it is like is needful - all is ok with stm32